lakshithadil/Test-Automation-for-Swag-Labs/README.md

 - [Selenium](https://www.selenium.dev/downloads/) Need to add Selenuim jar files to class path!
 - [Cucumber](https://cucumber.io/)
 - [Chrome driver](https://chromedriver.chromium.org)
-  <br>Note: Make sure to download the relavent Chrome driver version for your chrome browser match, and put it to the ChromeDriver folder, and set the relavent path in the `Base.java` file.
+  <br><br>Note: Make sure to download the relavent Chrome driver version for your chrome browser match, and put it to the ChromeDriver folder, and set the relavent path in the `Base.java` file.

 ## Usage